Industrial Awnings Guide

 So, while they’re a great solution, fixed frame awnings are best used in spaces where you won’t need to adjust or retract the awning.

-2. Retractable Awnings (Manual or Motorised)
+2. Retractable Awnings (Manual Or Motorised)

 These are less common in heavy-duty settings overall, as the retractability reduces the brute resilience of the awning’s structure a bit.
 However, for cafés or storefronts needing flexible shade, retractable awnings are a great solution!
 Many come motorised, and with optional weather sensors for even easier use.